Vairn/Discworld-Novelette/Occupational_Hazard.md

 ---

+[^rincewind]: It was usually Rincewind, though he had developed an impressive repertoire of excuses, ranging from the medically implausible ("I've got a severe allergy to things with teeth") to the philosophically complex ("I believe feeding carnivorous books violates their literary autonomy").
+The books, for their part, had learned to recognize him and would try to look especially hungry when he approached, which didn't help his motivation.
 [^sybil]: "Practical Metaphysics" for the daughters of the Ankh-Morpork aristocracy was less about debating the nature of reality and more about learning which supernatural entities one could safely invite to tea, the correct way to address a vampire with a gambling problem, and the proper fork to use when dining with a lich.
 It was considered a vital social skill.
 [^oblong]: The Patrician's office was known as the Oblong Office.
 Its peculiar dimensions, which seemed to defy the known laws of architecture, were a constant source of debate among the city's intelligentsia.
 Some claimed it was a subtle application of L-space, while others suggested the architect had simply been very bad at math.
 The truth, as with most things concerning Lord Vetinari, was probably more complicated and considerably more unsettling.
 The effect, however, was undisputed: it was impossible to feel comfortable there, which was precisely the point.
 [^auditors]: The Auditors of Reality hated life, not because it was evil, but because it was messy.
 Life had a terrible habit of being unpredictable, of creating interesting and unique things that didn't fit neatly into columns on a ledger.
 They dreamed of a universe that was perfectly ordered, silent, and gray.
 A universe where nothing ever happened, twice.
 Their one great weakness was that they had to obey the rules.
 All of them.
 Especially the boring ones.